larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

-the semantics of of the language, semantics, interface or something in addition to micro planning, you may have also contributed to micro planner.
+the semantics of of the language, semantics, interface or something in addition to micro planning, you may have also contributed to Micro-Planner.
 The three of them sort of worked together, yeah?
 OK, yeah, so that's yes, that's a lot of stuff.